Literature Review: Swimming by Space

 Swimming Pools

-In addition to the racialisation of the swimming pool as a playspace, there was also conflicting gender ideology.
+In addition to the racialization of the swimming pool as a playspace, there was also conflicting gender ideology.
 Girls were not always encouraged to swim.
 Though there was vast participation in swimming as a school and recreation activity by girls it was compounded by ideas of modesty (swimwear) and boys were definitely encouraged more.
 Many female gym teachers argued for larger inclusion of women in sports despite biological differences and possible handicaps for girl participation.
 However there were many famous competitive swimmers that were closely followed by the general populace, with thousands showing up to spectate and support their favorite female swimmers.
-(Zanoni 15) In fact, girls were encouraged to swim indoors, (as opposed to the immodest outdoor swimming) and wear special bathing suits.
-(Zemlock 49-50)
+(Zanoni 2005, p.
+15) In fact, girls were encouraged to swim indoors, (as opposed to the immodest outdoor swimming) and wear special bathing suits.
+(Zemlock 1937, p.
+49-50)